murkl/arch-os/docs/CONTRIBUTING.md

 ## Pictures in the Docs

 Both are generated, so neither can quietly outlive the interface it shows.
-The screenshots are taken from the Installer and the Recovery driven on a real terminal; the banner collages two of them under the wordmark, which is read out of `oak.yaml` rather than redrawn, so the name and the accent on it cannot drift from the ones a run draws.
+The screenshots are taken from the welcome page, the Installer and the Recovery driven on a real terminal; the banner collages two of them under the wordmark, which is read out of `oak.yaml` rather than redrawn, so the name and the accent on it cannot drift from the ones a run draws.

 ```
 make screenshots   # after any visible change to a page